 A big part of Evangel’s culture is life on campus.
-That is why Evangel is primarily a residential campus for all traditional-aged undergraduate students, unless you live at home and commute to campus or meet one of the other qualifications (see below in Off-Campus Housing Requirements).
+That is why Evangel is primarily a residential campus for all traditional-aged undergraduate students, unless you live at home and commute to campus or meet one of the other qualifications (see Off-Campus Housing Requirements).
 You can also see frequently asked questions about roommate matching, room assignments, and other housing policies (FAQs Housing Policies) for further information.
 Evangel operates in compliance with the Fair Housing Act and the 504 Rehabilitation Act concerning Service and Assistance Animals.

 Each residence hall is managed by full-time Residence Directors (RDs), master’s level adults, who live in an apartment within each hall.
 They oversee the care and social aspect of the students who reside there, as well as lead educational programming teams in outside-the-classroom-learning opportunities for all students.
 Resident Assistants (RAs) are trained student leaders who reside on each floor to assist students and create an atmosphere of community and respect.
 Additionally, each hall has floor and hall event teams, who plan and implement activities to encourage relationships and growth.